Culture of Wales: Symbols

 The daffodil is a more recent development, becoming popular during the 19th century.
 It may have been linked to the leek; the Welsh for daffodil (cenhinen Bedr) translates as "St Peter's leek".
 During the 20th century, the daffodil rose to rival the prominence of the leek as a symbol of Wales.
 Prime Minister David Lloyd George ensured that the daffodil had a place in the investiture of Edward, Prince of Wales.

 The traditional Welsh costume and Welsh hat were well known during the 19th and early 20th centuries.
 Princess Alexandrina Victoria (later Queen Victoria) had a hat made for her when she visited Wales in 1832.
 The hat was popularised by Sydney Curnow Vosper's 1908 painting Salem, but by then its use had declined.

 Welsh people may sometimes engage in gentle self-mockery and claim the sheep as a national emblem, due to the 3 million people in the country being vastly outnumbered by some 10 million sheep and the nation's reliance on sheep farming.
 The importance of sheep farming led to the creation of the Welsh sheepdog.

 Welsh lovespoons are traditionally crafted wooden spoons which a suitor would give to his beloved.
 The more intricacies of the design served a dual purpose, as it demonstrated the depth of their feelings to the beloved, and their crafting abilities (and therefore potential to generate income to look after the family) to their potential suitor's family.
 The earliest known dated lovespoon from Wales, displayed in the St Fagans National History Museum near Cardiff.
 It is believed to have been crafted in 1667, although the tradition is believed to date back long before that.

 Language

-The two main languages of Wales are Welsh and English Throughout the centuries, the Welsh language has been a central factor in the concept of Wales as a nation.
-Undoubtedly the strongest of the Celtic languages, figures released by the Office of National Statistics taken from the 2011 census, show that Welsh is spoken by 19% of the population.
+The two main languages of Wales are Welsh and English.
+Throughout the centuries, the Welsh language has been a central factor in the concept of Wales as a nation.
+Figures released by the Office of National Statistics taken from the 2011 census, show that Welsh is spoken by 19% of the population.